Can a Parent Actually Hurt Their Child’s Chances of Being Bilingual?

 Research proves that raising your child bilingual will improve their overall growth and development.
 It’s understandable that you want to raise your child to speak more than one language.
 But what happens when you’re not a native speaker?
 Can you learn how to raise a bilingual child successfully?

 It’s quite common for parents to hesitate when they’re not confident in their language skills.
 You want the best for your child.
 But is your teaching the best option?
 Will your accent influence your child’s pronunciation?
 Are children confused by hearing more than one language?
 There are a lot of questions.
-Before embarking on this journey, you need to understand the consequences of raising your child bilingual even though you’re a non-native speaker of the target language.
+Before embarking on this journey, you need to understand the consequences of raising your child bilingual (or trilingual) even though you’re a non-native speaker of the target language.

 How Fluent Are You?